CoFH/cofh.github.io/docs/compactor/index.md

 Every storage recipe can be performed in a compactor for 400 RF.

 ### Press
-{% include recipe-table.html type='compactor-plate' recipes=page.recipe-list.press %}
+{% include recipe-table.html type='compactor-press' recipes=page.recipe-list.press %}